-The situation appears to be different for errors typical of present day analysis errors, when the instabilities at play are not growing so fast, because the fast growth of errors at the small convective scales is saturated.
-In this case we have seen that a nonnegligible fraction of the forecast error is captured by the BVs.
+The situation appears to be different for errors typical of present day analysis errors, when the 470 instabilities at play are not growing so fast, because the fast growth of errors at the small convective scales is saturated.
+In this case we have seen that a non-negligible fraction of the forecast error is captured by the BVs.

 We performed an experiment which can be interpreted as a preliminary test on the expected performance of an assimilation in the present situation.
-We assumed a hypothetical assimilation scheme, able to exactly subtract from the forecast error its projection on the BV subspace (once assigned the subspace where the analysis increment is confined, this would be an upper limit to scheme performance and observations quality), and looked at the forecast error of the subsequent free evolution (i. e. after this single "assimilation" step).
-A relevant error reduction (subtracting 30 % of equare perm means reducing the RMS "analysis" error to about 84.9% of RMS forecast square norm means reducing the RMS "analysis" error to about 84 % of RMS forecast error) is obtained.
+We assumed a hypothetical assimilation scheme,

+475 able to exactly subtract from the forecast error its projection on the BV subspace (once assigned the subspace where the analysis increment is confined, this would be an upper limit to scheme performance and observations quality), and looked at the forecast error of the subsequent free evolution (i.e. after this single "assimilation" step).
+A relevant error reduction is obtained (in this perfectmodel, perfect-boundary framework): subtracting 30 % of square norm means reducing the RMS

+- 480 "analysis" error to about 84 % of RMS forecast error.
 However, after restart, again the fast instabilities take over and the forecast error recovers its previous levels in the matter of 3 h.
 This means that a frequent assimilation, every hour or so, would be required to control the large-scale, slower instabilities, but rapid growth should still be expected after each analysis, due to the action of small-scale fast instabilities.
-Their large number makes the possibility of controlling them by data assimilation (by means of an hypothetical "multiple-scale" breeding or ensemble) particularly challenging.
+Their large number makes the possibility of controlling them by data assimilation - 485 (by means of an hypothetical "multiple-scale" breeding or ensemble) particularly challenging.